Kaway/getyouranimes/README.md

 # Get Your Animes

 Want to watch an anime from a legal source ?
-You don't know where to find your licenced anime ?
+You don't know where to find your licensed anime ?

 => https://getyouranimes.com